gansidui/gotcp/README.md

 gotcp
 ================

-gotcp is a powerful package for quickly writing tcp applications/services in golang.
+A Go package for quickly building tcp servers

 Usage